Mitchell Starc: 2015 Cricket World Cup

 Starc was part of Australia's victorious team in the 2015 Cricket World Cup, hosted in Australia and New Zealand.
 He took two wickets against England in the first match, but Australia's second match against Bangladesh was abandoned without a ball being bowled due to rain.
 Australia's third match of the World Cup was played against co-hosts New Zealand.
 Australia batted first and only scored 151, a target which they were not expected to be able to defend.
 Starc bowled well with swing to begin with, but after bowling 6 overs he was taken out of the bowling attack.
 Starc was brought back on later to bowl his remaining overs.
 He bowled the 23rd over, the last of his allotted 10 overs, with New Zealand at 145 runs for 7, needing just 7 more runs to win.
-New Zealand's innings had been led by Kane Williamson, who was on strike at the start of Starc's over, but took a single off of the second ball.
+New Zealand's innings had been led by Kane Williamson, who was on strike at the start of Starc's over, but took a single off the second ball.
 Starc's next delivery was a yorker, which bowled out Adam Milne.
 His next delivery was another yorker, which bowled out Tim Southee and put Starc on a hat-trick.
 Australia needed one more wicket to win the match, but New Zealand's final batsman, Trent Boult, was able to defend the last two balls of Starc's spell.
 Williamson hit the winning runs for New Zealand in the following over.
 Starc finished the match with 6 wickets, the second time he'd achieved this during the season.
 In doing so, he became the first Australian ever to take 6 wickets in an ODI on multiple occasions.

 After the loss to New Zealand, Australia won the rest of their group matches against Afghanistan, Sri Lanka, and Scotland.
 Against Scotland, Starc took four wickets for 14 runs in just five overs of bowling, including dismissing both of Scotland's opening batsmen in the first seven overs of the innings.
 Australia made it to the final of the World Cup, which was again played against New Zealand.
 This time New Zealand batted first, and Starc opened the bowling for Australia.
 On the third ball of the match, Starc bowled Brendon McCullum.
 This wicket had the effect of putting New Zealand on the defensive from the very beginning, and they never recovered.
 Starc finished the tournament with 22 wickets and a bowling average of 10.18.
 His bowling strike-rate was 17.4 balls per wicket, the best of any bowler in a World Cup since the inaugural 1975 Cricket World Cup.
 Starc was named the player of the tournament, and he finished the tournament as the top-ranked ODI bowler in the world.